Mathias-SantAnna/PokeCards/README.md

 3. Playing the game
     - Confirmed that once  playing cards are flipped over, the game exams in the event that they in shape.
     - If they in shape, showed that the right in shape sound is played, and the playing cards continue to be face up and can't be clicked once more.
-    - If they do not in shape, showed that the game flips the playing cards again over after a delay, in order that the participant can see what become at the second card.
+    - If they do not in shape, showed that the game flips the playing cards again over after a delay, in order to allow the participant to see what will be the outcome at the second card.
     - Confirmed that clicking the playing cards absolutely speedy does now no longer motive mistakes with too many playing cards being face up at once.
     - Confirmed that clicking the playing cards absolutely speedy does now no longer motive the cardboard flipping audio sound to wreck.
     - Played the game to completion, showed that the game launches the right win modal for the rating achieved.